Guardian Druid Compendium

 Cooldowns for Guardian work in two primary ways but both fulfil the criteria of increasing our EHP.
 They will either reduce the damage that we take for their duration in some way and/or massively increase our hp for the duration, often doing this with some additional benefits.
 Our main Defensive cooldowns are:

-Because of this Offensive and Defensive duality that many of our cooldowns possess we need to factor in both sides of them when planning for an encounter.
+Because of this Offensive and Defensive duality that many cooldowns possess we need to factor in both sides of them when planning for an encounter.
 The general goals for any encounter should be:

 • Cover all major/threatening damage events (typically tank busters) with an adequate cooldown.